raghav4/concerto-ui/README.md

 ## How this project is structured

 Packages:
-- `concerto-form-core`, includes the base visitor class and utility functions
+- `concerto-ui-core`, includes the base visitor class and utility functions
-- `concerto-form-react`, extends the base visitor to provide a ReactJS form
+- `concerto-ui-react`, extends the base visitor to provide a ReactJS form
-- `concerto-form-demo`, uses the react visitor and applies SemanticUI styling
+- `concerto-ui-demo`, uses the react visitor and applies SemanticUI styling

 ### More Information